-I had so much fun decorating our son’s bedroom in a vehicle theme and I thought I would share with you all!
-Many of the things I made for his room I made DIY posts for (I apologize ahead of time for the lack of “in-the-process” photos.)
+Many of the things I made for his room were things we made (I apologize ahead of time for the lack of “in-the-process” photos.)
 Please enjoy these photos and I hope you are inspired by them to decorate your kids’ rooms.
 If you decide to decorate your kids’ rooms, I would LOVE if you would post photos on my Facebook wall, especially if you try any of my projects!

 I had so much fun adding unique touches to the room like reflectors on the bed and paintings on the wall.